by Tabassum Sayeka

 The shelves often get a bit neglected when it comes to decorations.
 A really simple way to bring some of the festive vibes into your room is fairy lights.
 String them up around your cabinets or open shelving, you could even get some garlands or just a bit of greenery to hang up too.
 If you have shelves over your desk and are looking for ways to make the work station feel a bit more inviting, add string lights across the shelves.
 Minimal but super effective.

 Many people like dream boards or vision boards in their rooms these days.
 I love the use of fairy lights because your vision board gets your attention at night too.
 Allowing you to drift off with positive thoughts for the future.
 Plus, it looks pretty!
 All you need for this design are a set of fairy lights that are usually quite cheap.
 So, it’s the time to make your dream boards look dreamy.

 You can also use string lights to create a fake headboard for your bed.
 It can have any shape and size you want.
 When wrapped around the head board, they are bright enough to read by.
-However, the light is so diffused and soft, it is not at all light having the bedside light on.
+However, the light is so diffused and soft, it is not at all like having the bedside light on.

 If you have a canopy bed you can hang string lights from the frames to make twinkling draperies.
 They’ll look magical and they’ll make your bedroom look like a princess’s layer.
 And even if you don’t have a canopy bed you can still get this look by simply hanging draperies and string lights from the ceiling.
 They are also perfect for holding up photographs from home with pegs.